Surgical Treatment for Polyps, Fistula, and Hemorrhoids

 (646) 962-2270

-The Weill Cornell Medicine Division of Colon and Rectal Surgery is an international leader in surgical treatments for colorectal polyps, fistula, and hemorrhoids.
+The Weill Cornell Medicine Division of Colon and Rectal Surgery is an international leader in surgical treatments for anal fissures, fistulae, and hemorrhoids.

-Our compassionate care team understands that having colon or rectal surgery is a highly personal experience that can be overwhelming and tiring.
-We are dedicated to providing the best possible care so that you are as comfortable as possible throughout your surgery — and live the fullest, healthiest and most active life possible afterward.
+Our compassionate care team understands that having anorectal surgery is a highly personal experience that can be overwhelming and embarrassing.
+We provide the best possible care so that you are as comfortable as possible throughout your surgery — and live the fullest, healthiest, and most active life possible afterward.

 In addition to their expertise, our physicians help you and your family make an informed decision about your care and provide treatments tailored to your needs and lifestyle goals.